bvaughn/react-window/README.md

 If `react-window` provides the functionality your project needs, I would strongly recommend using it instead of `react-virtualized`.
 However if you need features that only `react-virtualized` provides, you have two options:

 1. Use `react-virtualized`.
 (It's still widely used by a lot of successful projects!)
 2. Create a component that decorates one of the `react-window` primitives and adds the functionality you need.
-You may event want to release this component to NPM (as its own, standalone package)! 🙂
+You may even want to release this component to NPM (as its own, standalone package)! 🙂

 <sup>1 - Adding a `react-virtualized` list to a CRA project increases the (gzipped) build size by ~33.5 KB.
 Adding a `react-window` list to a CRA project increases the (gzipped) build size by &lt;2 KB.</sup>